vizui/designpatterns/CONTRIBUTING.md

 - Versions are referenced in `/_config.yml` , which is used to list versions/links on the landing page
 - By default, all committed changes to guides are automatically compiled by Github/Jekyll and served as the 'future' version

-## Adding and modifing patterns and guides
+## Adding and modifying patterns and guides

 ##### Modifying a guide
 - Find the `.md` file you'd like to edit